Vyral/terrence-boykin/_posts/2022-03-24-the-keller-williams-online-real-estate-school.md

 The best part?
 This course is completely free\!
 That’s right—you can start your new real estate career without spending a dime.

-Plus, Keller Williams has added a package to their school called **KW Prep**, where new Realtors will be instructed on the day-to-day life of being in the business, including tips on how to run a business.
+Plus, Keller Williams has added a package to their school called **KW Prep**, where new Realtors will be instructed on the day-to-day life of being an agent, including tips on how to run a business.

 If you have any questions about taking this first step on your path to a career in real estate and gaining control of your finances, don’t hesitate to give us a call or send us an email.
 We’ll be more than happy to talk to you about this excellent opportunity.